 The best part about horchata is that it’s full of magnesium and iron, and it’s a perfect post-exercise drink.

 The first sip will reveal a creamy vanilla flavor with touches of cinnamon and nutmeg mixed in.
-It has a natural sweetness from the rice, instantly providing you with a great dose of energy to help keep your day strong and fight off fatigue.
+It has a natural sweetness from the ingredients instantly providing you with a great dose of energy to help keep your day strong and fight off fatigue.

 Elote Loco – Corn